nex3/nex3.github.io/source/blog/160-50-reviews-for-ufo-50.md

 managed to see Wave 3.1, but I still had fun learning to get that far.
 It's the best I've ever gotten at any game like this, so I'm proud of myself!

+**Edit:** Okay, I'm coming back to this one after talking about it with serious shooting game players and watching friends legitimately try to cherry it.
+With this additional context, it's pretty clear to me now that this game is both way too hard (particularly Wave 3 which features enemies with massive health pools, dozens of aimed projectiles on screen at once, _and_ asteroids that enemies can hide behind and you have to avoid.
+The upgrade regimen is incredibly punishing, and the rewards are stingy—you get enough score multiplier to collect *maybe* three extra lives before the gauntlet begins, or upgrades that are both temporary and anemic.
+I think _Star Waspir_ is in fact not very good.

 <img src="/assets/160/40-grimstone.png" class="ufo-disk"> **_Grimstone_:** While
 mechanically this is "just" an RPG (albeit one with a clever little timing minigame for the attack system), it's a totally competent one and it's